OIE: SPARQ Peer Mentor (S9658C)

 Common Purpose

 Cultivating a shared goal, direction, and sense of responsibility.
 Peer Mentors listen, learn, and act towards shared goals.
 Peer Mentors continually consider what is held in common.
 Peer Mentors strive to build consensus, share work equitable, be inclusive, and assure access.
-Peer Mentors work in collaboration with Mentees to identify shared goals and direction for their relationship.
+Peer Mentors work in collaboration with Mentees and other students to identify shared goals and direction for their relationship.

 Controversy

 Acknowledging conflict, controversy, and dissent as opportunities for new insight, or new direction or deeper relationships.
-Disagreeing without dehumanizing others.
-Peer Mentors articulate their truth, welcome different points of view, learn from differences while also protecting vulnerable populations.
+Disagreeing without dehumanizing others, Peer Mentors articulate their truth, welcome different points of view, learn from differences while also protecting vulnerable populations.
 Peer Mentors acknowledge the fundamental humanity and dignity of those whom they disagree with.

 Civic Agency